eduardoluis11/wistarr-list/README.md

 # wistarr-list
-Wistarr List is a web app that allows you to make a wishlist of all of the video games that you want to buy.
+Wistarr List is a dynamic website that allows you to make a wishlist of all of the video games that you want to buy.

 The website, as of November 13th, 2020, is not yet online.